 Ridges are IRREGULAR and form no distinct pattern.
-They are very hard to tear apart from the underside of the cap.
+They are tough to tear apart from the underside of the cap.
 This is the most similar to gills, and these can still be distinguished pretty easily from a gill because of its irregular nature.

 First off, never eat a mushroom with gill features.